-High level of access - ties in with the stratified model of care
+High level of access - ties in with the stratified model of care relevant and available for people in level 1 and 2 of the Stratified model below:-

 The self-management course has less stringent referral guidelines than highly specialist PMP's.
-This means that many people can access the selfmanagement course who simply wouldn't be able to access the PMP either because they weren't suitable following triage process or that places weren't available due to lengthier wait times.
-This higher level of access means that the self-management course is relevant and available for people in level 1 and 2 of the Stratified model below:- tions often need constant input.
-For example, self-management courses in other areas have had people attending who have previously attended residential Pain Management Courses in Bath; they have said that the self-management course is similar to the PMP they attended, but less formal and more understandable.
+This means that many people can access the self-management course who simply wouldn't be able to access the PMP either because they weren't suitable following triage process or that places weren't available due to lengthier wait times.
+This higher level of access means that the self-management course is